wythe0513/Starbucks/README.md

 ## Starbucks

 ## Introduction
 As a part of the couse of [Udacity](https://www.udacity.com/), Data Science Nanodegree, I work on data sets which is kindly given by [Starbucks](https://www.starbucks.com/) for the purpose of this course.
-This page is a summary of my findingns, if interested, code is [here](https://github.com/wythe0513/Starbucks).

 ## Data Description
 1. `profile.json`(Rewards program users (17000 users x 5 fields))